Murder of Kylie Maybury

-Kylie Maria Antonia Maybury (24 October 19786 November 1984) was an Australian schoolgirl from Preston, an inner-city suburb of Melbourne, Victoria, Australia.
-Maybury was kidnapped, raped, and murdered on 6 November 1984, the date of the 1984 Melbourne Cup Day; and she was nicknamed in the Melbourne tabloid newspaper The Sun News-Pictorial as the Cup Day Girl.
+The Murder of Kylie Maybury, occurred on 6 November 1984 after she was first kidnapped and raped.
+Maybury was an Australian schoolgirl from Preston, an inner-city suburb of Melbourne, Victoria, Australia.
+The murder occurred on the same date as the 1984 Melbourne Cup Day; and she was nicknamed in the Melbourne tabloid newspaper The Sun News-Pictorial as the Cup Day Girl.

 More than 30 years after her death, in June 2016 Victoria Police arrested and charged Gregory Keith Davies with the abduction, rape, and murder of Maybury.
 Davies later pleaded guilty to the murder and rape of Maybury and in December 2017 he was sentenced to life imprisonment with a non-parole period of 28 years.

 Abduction and murder

 Maybury lived with her younger sister, Rebecca, and their mother, Julie, in Gregory Grove.
-She was a primary school student in grade one and was enrolled in callisthenics (to give historical context: the early nineteen eighties was an era of an exercise and fitness movement targeted at little girls and adult women).
+She was a primary school student in grade one and was enrolled in calisthenics (to give historical context: the early 1980s was an era of an exercise and fitness movement targeted at little girls and adult women).

-On the afternoon of 6 November 1984, Maybury had been sent to a convenience store on Plenty Road to buy a bag of sugar, which she bought at around 5:30pm.
+On the afternoon of 6 November 1984, Maybury had been sent to a convenience store on Plenty Road to buy a bag of sugar, which she bought at around 5:30 p.m.
 She was last seen going home, carrying the sugar, and looking as if she were lost.
-Her mother and neighbour went looking for her at around 6:00pm, when a woman approached them saying that she'd seen a girl being driven away in a white Holden station wagon.
-Maybury's body was found in the gutter of Donald Street at about 12:45am the next morning by a fire brigade electrician, Neil Rickwood, but had not been there when police searched the street at 7:30pm.
+Her mother and neighbour went looking for her at around 6:00 p.m., when a woman approached them saying that she'd seen a girl being driven away in a white Holden station wagon.
+Maybury's body was found in the gutter of Donald Street at about 12:45 a.m. the next morning by a fire brigade electrician, Neil Rickwood, but had not been there when police searched the street at 7:30 p.m.

 She had died of asphyxiation while being raped and had suffered severe internal injuries, including vaginal trauma.
 The autopsy found that diazepam, a strong sedative, was in her body, suggesting that she had been drugged.